Benjamin-Italiaander/My_Notes/Linux/yubikey/README.md

 # YubiKey – Getting Started Using the Linux CLI

+The first steps are the absolute bare minimum you should complete before you start using your YubiKey.
+If you skip these steps, there is nothing truly secure about using your YubiKey.

+Hardware tokens are a powerful tool and can raise your security to a very high level—but only when used correctly.
+Be aware that using hardware tokens incorrectly will not result in a more secure user environment.

 This instruction is a modified document based on the YubiKey guide found here:
 **[Securing SSH with FIDO2](https://developers.yubico.com/SSH/Securing_SSH_with_FIDO2.html)**